 February 28, 2013

-DIY (cheap!) pendant lights
+DIY pendant lights

 Our dining room was looking extremely uninviting with a couple of bare bulbs pig-tailed from the ceiling.
 But all the pendant lights I really loved were way too expensive for us at this point in time.